DeanVanGreunen/JSDAD/README.md

 /* Call the Function Once JSDad.js has loaded*/ AnythingDownloader(method, postdata, url, datatype, filename, mimetype, prevalidation, onprevalidationerror, postvalidation,  onpostvalidationerror);
 ```
+### Note:
+if you would like to access another website.
+Set `Access-Control-Allow-Origin` header to All or specific sites required. .

 Supported Args:
 - *method*: _'GET'_ or _'POST'_